-

 Beyond SWOT: Next Steps

 Once you've created your SWOT analysis, it's not designed to collect dust in a drawer.
-Use it to inform your strategic plan, define new goals, or re-evaluate present methods.
+Use it to form your strategic plan, define new goals, or re-evaluate present methods.

 Conclusion